Kenrick J. Mock

 - SOE Promotion & Tenure Peer Review Committee, Fall 2012, Fall 2013

 Conducted assessment from delivery of materials to analysis and final report.
-Wrote assessment plan and report.
+Wrote assessment plan and reports.

-Assisted with submission to accredit our BS in Computer Science with ABET and implementing recommended changes to the program.
+Led writing the prospectus and report to accredit the BS in Computer Science with ABET and implemented recommended changes to the program.

 - CAS Dean Search Committee, 2012.